aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

     Whether the rasterizer should use (0.5, 0.5) pixel centers.
 When not set, the rasterizer will use (0, 0) for pixel centers.

+depth_clip
+    When false, the near and far depth clipping planes of the view volume are disabled and the depth value will be clamped at the per-pixel level, after polygon offset has been applied and before depth testing.

+clip_plane_enable
+    For each k in [0, PIPE_MAX_CLIP_PLANES), if bit k of this field is set, clipping half-space k is enabled, if it is clear, it is disabled.
+    The clipping half-spaces are defined either by the user clip planes in ``pipe_clip_state``, or by the clip distance outputs of the shader stage preceding the fragment shader.
+    If any clip distance output is written, those half-spaces for which no clip distance is written count as disabled; i.e. user clip planes and shader clip distances cannot be mixed, and clip distances take precedence.